tatanus/LISTAPI/README.md

 A live version of this project can be seen at [list.exploitsearch.net](http://list.exploitsearch.net).

+For a full list of possible parameters click [here](http://list.exploitsearch.net/api?help=1).

 P.S.
 I do not claim this to be the best structured code nor the most secure, but it works for my purposes and I hope you find it useful.